dimaga/RoboND-Rover-Project/README.md

 extended.
 Unfortunately, my naive implementation of this approach failed: obstacle boundaries turned out to be very thin so that they were quickly washed out by misdetected navigable pixels

-* Apply more advanced control of the rover so that it better follows the `cost_map` in the direction of the maximum cost.
-Consider delays in between steering command and the actual change in position with a PD or MPC controllers

-* Since the time the picture from the rover camera is taken may not exactly correspond to roll and pitch times, analyze how roll and pitch values change.
-Update global confidence map one only if roll and pitch values remain constant for a while.
-That is test that pitch and roll derivatives are also close to zero

-* Apply more advanced transformation matrix in `cv2.warpPerspective` to deal with arbitrary pitch and roll angle values

-* Do not update global confidence map with similar measurements that come from stationary rover position.
-Apply changes only when the rover sufficiently changes its existing position or orientation